buelon

 # setting scopes is how you make new jobs with errors

-# And/or how you handle running heavy processes on large machine
+# and/or how you handle running heavy processes on large machine

 # and small process on small machines

-# define a job called `accounts`
+# define a single job called `accounts`

 accounts:

-python # <-- select the language to be run. currently only python, sqlite3 and postgres are currently available
+python # <-- select the language to be run. currently only python, sqlite3 and postgres are available

 accounts # select the function(for python) or table(for sql) name that will be used